SpenceKonde/DxCore/README.md

 #### Memory-mapped flash?
 No :-(
 Unlike the tinyAVR 0/1-series and megaAVR 1-series parts, which are able to map their entire flash to memory, the DA-series parts can only map 32KB at a time.
 The FLMAP bits in NVMCTRL.CTRLB control this mapping.
 Unfortunately, because this can be changed at runtime, the linker does not configure this.
 So, for the time being, you must use the F() macro and PROGMEM to put constants into program memory, and the pgm_read functions to read it.

-In a future version, we plan to develop a solution to this - in the form of a modified linker script which will put the .rodata (read only data, ie, string constants) into flash starting from the highest address, link to them at the address they will be mapped to when FLMAP=11 (this means you will get an error if you have more than 32K of const variables - we will provide keywords to place constants into PROGMEM in other sections), and, in order to ensure that user code can access them, set the FLMAP bits during initialization.
-This, obviously, is a considerable undertaking, and it will likely be some time before work on it is started.
+In a future version, we plan to develop a solution to this that will allow 32kb of constants to be declared as

 #### Ways to refer to pins